isb-cgc/readthedocs/docs/source/sections/RegulomeExplorerNotebooks.rst

 Standard pairwise statistics
 ============================

 The following table lists notebooks that compute associations between pairs of data types available in ISB-CGC.
-They assess the statistical significance for an association between pairs of data types using rank-ordered data and a statistical test appropriate to each data type pair depending on categorical or numerical categorization.
+They assess the statistical significance for an association using rank-ordered data and a statistical test appropriate to each data type pair depending on categorical or numerical categorization.
 The Regulome Explorer inspired notebook is a special notebooks that allow computation of associations between all possible data types available in the TCGA dataset.

 .. list-table::
    :widths: 25 25 50